Updates to Chapter 16

 16.1.3 Limiting Data Flows: IEEPA Bans on TikTok, WeChat, and Other China-Related Apps

-On February 28, 2024, when Biden signed Executive Order 14117, “Preventing Access to Americans’ Bulk Sensitive Data and United States Government-Related Data by Countries of Concern.”
+On February 28, 2024, Biden signed Executive Order 14117, “Preventing Access to Americans’ Bulk Sensitive Data and United States Government-Related Data by Countries of Concern.”
 The order is based on IEEPA and states that it expands the scope of the national emergency declared by President Trump in EO 13873.
 However, the Biden order represents a pretty sharp departure from the Trump approach: Rather than seeking to limit apps, the Biden EO takes initial steps in establishing a system to regulate data.

 The Biden EO directs the Department of Justice to establish a regulatory process aimed at two categories of data: bulk sensitive personal data (defined as personal identifiers, geolocation and related sensor data, biometric identifiers, human ‘omic data, personal health data, and personal financial data) and United States Government-related data (defined as sensitive data in any volume that is linked to or can be used to identify government personnel).
 It contemplates outright bans on some transfers and, for others, restrictions that would impose security requirements intended to mitigate the risk of access by adversaries.
 It would regulate transfer to “countries of concern” and starts with those identified under the Trump EO: China, Cuba, Iran, North Korea, Russia, and Venezuela.
 It encompasses not only transfers directly to those countries’ government but also transactions between U.S. persons and persons subject to ownership, control, jurisdiction, or direction of those countries.